s277945/PULSeBS_12/retrospective/sprint 1.md

   - Hours estimated for remediation by SonarQube: 1h 15m
   - Hours spent on remediation: -
   - debt ratio (as reported by SonarQube under "Measures-Maintainability"): 0%
-  - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability )
   - rating for each quality characteristic reported in SonarQube under "Measures"
     - reliability: A
     - security: A